DMV Point System in GeorgiaPage Overview

 Georgia tracks incompetent drivers―or those with bad habits― through the use of a point system, as do many other states.
 Driving is a privilege, not a right, and if you prove to be a bad, dangerous, or reckless driver, your license can be suspended, canceled, or revoked.

-Your license will be suspended if you have a point accumulation of 15 points within a 24-month period, or if you commit one or more of several different serious violations.
-Drivers under 18 years old can have their license suspended for accruing more than 4 points within 12 months.
+Your license will be suspended if you have a point accumulation of 15 points within a period of 24 months, or if you commit one or more of several different serious violations.

 Suspension, cancellation, or revocation of your license will cause your automobile insurance rates to rise, or possibly even cause your insurance company to cancel your policy.